Economic Union Definition

 When the free flow of goods and services occurs, and the customs duties are removed, the price of imported goods and services reduces.
 This leads to an increase in consumption because consumers can afford a greater quantity at the given level of income.

 #3 – Higher Standards of Living

 Due to the free movement of production factors, people are presented with greater employment opportunities leading to higher incomes and better utilization of skills.
-With higher disposable income, people can afford a better lifestyle.
+With higher disposable incomeDisposable IncomeDisposable income is an important mechanism to measure household incomes, and includes all sorts of income such as wages and salaries, retirement income, investment gains.
+In other words, it is the amount of money left after paying off all the direct taxes., people can afford a better lifestyle.

 #4 – Increase Competitiveness

 When the group of countries comes together to form an economic union, they give one another strength because the cost of productionCost Of ProductionProduction Cost is the total capital amount that a Company spends in producing finished goods or offering specific services.
 You can calculate it by adding Direct Material cost, Direct Labor Cost, & Manufacturing Overhead Cost. reduces.
 This makes them more competitive in the world economy and brings them greater profit.

 Due to allegiance between the countries, they gain a stronghold in world diplomacy as the world’s interdependency increases to the union.
 In contrast, the union in itself is less dependent on the rest of the world.

 Economic Union Examples